-In the above theorem, we need to understand $G_j(z)$'s values for $z$ on the complex unit circle.
+In \Cref{thm:dos}, we need to understand $G_j(z)$'s values for $z$ on the complex unit circle.
 Recall from \Cref{prop:ourG} that for our ZFlip channel of interest, with the M\"{o}bius transformation $w = \frac{b+(1-b)z}{(1-b)+bz}$, we have

 where we solved for $z$ in terms of~$w$.
 It is easy to see that in the formula for~$w$, the numerator and denominator of $w$ have the same squared length when $|z| = 1$; i.e., we have $|w|^2 = 1$.
 Since M\"{o}bius transformations map circles to circles, we conclude that the locus of $w$ for $|z| = 1$ is also the unit circle, $|w| = 1$.\footnote{Unless $b = \frac12$, in which case $w$ is constantly~$1$.
 This corresponds to the trivial case of maximal SPAM, $\nu_2 = 0$, which we henceforth exclude.} Now writing $w = e^{i\theta}$ for $\theta \in (-\pi, \pi]$, we have